uagpmc/monorepo/documents/constitution.md

 - Be content, but not oblivious.
 - Be innovative, but not reckless.

 The importance of our core values cannot be overstated.
 They form the foundation of our organization and are upheld by all staff members.
-If any member, including staff, is found to be in violation of these values, we ask that you notify us immediately.
 It is through the maintenance of these values that we are able to provide a high-quality experience for all members of the unit.
-Together, we can strive to maintain our position as a leading organization within the gaming community.

 ## Code of Conduct

 In order to be a member of our organization, it is essential that you understand and agree to our Code of Conduct.
 This document outlines the rules that all members, regardless of their position within the group, must follow in order to create a positive and enjoyable environment.
-Failure to adhere to these guidelines may result in the termination of your membership.
-It is our hope that by following these rules, all members can have a fulfilling and enjoyable experience with us.

 ### Rule 1: Respect Others

 It is essential that all members of our organization treat each other with respect and refrain from engaging in bullying or harassing behavior.
 While we value banter and friendly ribbing, there are limits to this type of behavior.
 If someone asks you to stop, it is important that you do so immediately.
 Additionally, do not bring personal matters or family members into disputes in a harmful way.
 We also discourage the use of offensive or inflammatory language or actions.
-If you have any questions about this rule, please contact a member of our support team on Discord.

 ### Rule 2: Discord Guidelines

 We use Discord as our primary platform for communication and coordination.
 By joining our Discord server, you are agreeing to follow the guidelines set forth by the platform.
 As an organization that primarily utilizes Discord, it is expected that all members will adhere to these guidelines at all times.

+For convenience, here is a link to the Discord Community Guidelines: https://discord.com/guidelines

 ### Rule 3: Follow the Leader